pranigopu/appliedStatistics/expansion/HT: Hypothesis testing.md

 - Population and sample
 - Generalising a population's distribution with a random process
 - Generalising random sampling as sampling from a random process
+- Maintaining the distribution of a random process across samples

 # 1. Introduction
 Let $T$ be a theoretical distribution which models some random process.
 Now, consider that we want to either (1) study this distribution through its samples or (2) study the samples with respect to $T$ (for example, to try to find out whether these samples are in fact drawn from $T$).
 Furthermore, case (1) could be a case wherein we want to either (1) try to (1.1) judge the plausibility of an estimate of a parameter of $T$, given that the parameter is unknown, or (1.2) judge the plausbility of a possible $T$ among a family of distributions (considering we know or assume that the random process is distributed by a distribution from this family).
 In all these cases, we have: